Skip to main content

 • “Ship movement feels sluggish, crafting is still a grind, and having to hunt down single specific items just to drag them back to the dry dock for research is tedious—especially with how slow everything moves.”

-• “Hours of grinding poof gone, not to mention when you knock a 'cog' or 'spring' or 'screw' or 'beacon' off the wall of a drydock or even scoutship and the item gets launched into the stratosphere; good luck getting it back, even if it was the part you desperately needed after the last one despawned.”
+• “Hours of grinding poof gone, not to mention when you knock a 'cog' or 'spring' or 'screw' or 'beacon' off the wall of a drydock or even scoutship and the item in question gets launched into the stratosphere and good luck in heck to get it, even if it was the blasted part you freaking needed after the last one despawned on you.”

 • optimization

-• “The game itself plays smooth, the crafting and story/character progression feels engaging and the performance seems pretty good.”
+• “The game plays smoothly, the crafting and story/character progression feel engaging, and the performance seems pretty good.”

 • music

-• “Really liking the game so far, atmosphere, music, and art are great, shipbuilding is intuitive and can see myself spending a lot of time on that aspect of the game.”
+• “Really liking the game so far, atmosphere, music, and art are great; shipbuilding is intuitive and I can see myself spending a lot of time on that aspect of the game.”

 • “The music is the same 30 second loop over and over again.”